We are always amazed when we hear about the discovery of a treasure.

 This treasure was discovered in 1845 in Mooghaun, County Clare, Ireland.
 A group of workers who were building the West Clare Railway wanted to realign a dike.
 They moved some stones under which they found a large hoard of gold jewelry.

 Most of the artifacts were sold to local dealers who melted them down.
 Only 29 items remained.
 Some of them are displayed at the National Museum of Ireland.
 The rest is in the British Museum in London.

 Historians estimated that the hoard consisted of 150 relics.
 And it weighs 11 pounds (5 kg) in total.
 It is considered the largest hoard from the bronze age era that was discovered in Northern or Western Europe.

-This hoard was discovered in Dowris, County Offaly, Ireland.
+This hoard was discovered in Dowris, County of Offaly.
 In the 1820s, two farmers were digging trenches to plant potatoes.
 They found 200 historical objects; most of them are made from bronze.

 Some of the relics (111) are in Dublin, the rest (79) is in London.
 The collection includes spearheads, axes, swords, horns and trumpets and crotales, Which are some sort of musical instrument that looks like rattles.